 7. Stare in awe at Saint Giles’ Cathedal

-Access to this beautiful cathedral is donation based; alternatively, you can purchase a photo permit for £2, which supports the upkeep of this beautiful church.
+Access to this beautiful cathedral is free; alternatively, you can purchase a photo permit for £2, which supports the upkeep of this beautiful church.
 The stained glass in this church is some of the best I’ve seen, and I’m a total nerd for a pretty church (or any religious building for that matter).

 8. Get high on Calton Hill